DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         2) full backup on Monday night, then run incremental backups every other night of the week
             - if a failure occurs Saturday morning, restore Monday’s full backup and then restore each incremental backup in the original chronological order

+- **Transaction log** backups are specifically designed to support database servers and would not be effective on a file server.

     | Feature    | Full Backup  | Incremental Backup | Differential Backup |
     |---------------|------------------|-----------------------|--------------|